The number of gradepoints given for each grade earned by a student is determined as follows:

 |Grade NP:||No Progress.
 No semester credit hours or gradepoints.|

-Grades are interpreted as: A, Excellent; B, Good; C, Average; D, Inferior; F, Failure; CR, Credit; PR, In progress (normally used for dissertation, thesis, professional paper, practicums, or internships); I, Incomplete; W, Withdrew from the course without penalty; WF, Withdrew from the course while failing; X, No credit due to tuition deficiency; and NG, No grade awarded.
-For thesis and dissertation courses, LP indicates a lack of progress on the thesis or dissertation, and NP indicates no progress made on the thesis or dissertation.
-The letters “REP” following the grade indicate repeated course work.
+Grades are interpreted as: A, Excellent; B, Good; C, Average; D, Inferior; F, Failure; CR, Credit; PR, In progress (normally used for dissertation, thesis, professional paper, practicums, or internships); I, Incomplete; W, Withdrew from the course without penalty; X, No credit due to tuition deficiency; and NG, No grade awarded.
+For thesis and dissertation courses, LP indicates a lack of adequate progress on the thesis or dissertation, and NP indicates no progress made on the thesis or dissertation.
+(An LP or NP grade could have an impact on Financial Aid awards.)
+The letters “REP” following the grade indicate repeated coursework.
 The last grade is counted for repeated coursework.

 Master’s students should consult the section of the catalog related to their specific degree to determine whether grades of C may be included in a degree plan.
 In no case may a grade below C be included on a master’s degree plan.
 Doctoral students may include no grade below B on a degree plan.